Jonathan-E-Miller/dotnet-kafka/README.md

 `docker compose up`

-You can then access the produver API on https://localhost:8001/swagger and the consumer MVC web app on https://localhost:8002
+You can then access the producer API on https://localhost:8001/swagger and the consumer MVC web app on https://localhost:8002

+You can view application logs at http://localhost:5342/#/events

 Useful commands
 To create a topic via the CLI run the following command